Last updated: 24 April 2026

 Day Tour vs Overnight Stay: Which is better?

 The first thing you need to do when planning a trip to Isla Verde is to decide whether you’re visiting for a day or you’re staying overnight.
 Which is better?
-Well, I hate to answer yes-no questions with “it depends” but it depends.
+Well, I hate to answer yes-no questions with “it depends”, but it depends.
 LOL.
 It depends on many factors.
 Here are some questions you need to ask yourself:

-- Do you think you can make it to Tabangao port in Batangas City by 9am?
-There is only one boat that will take you to the tourist areas of Verde Island and it’s scheduled to leave Tabangao Port by 9am.
+- Do you think you can make it to Tabangao Port in Batangas City by 9am?
+There is only one boat that will take you to the tourist areas of Verde Island, and it’s scheduled to leave Tabangao Port by 9am.

 - Are you completely fine with staying overnight in an island with very limited electricity?
-Remember, power is only available from 6pm-10pm.
+Remember, power is generally available from 6pm-10pm.
 Resorts don’t have air-conditioned rooms.
 Some can provide fans but because of unreliable power supply, there is no guarantee that those fans will work all night.

 - Do you think you can catch the 4am public boat back to the mainland?
 Yep, it’s scheduled at 4am.
 And yep, there’s only one trip.
 Usually, at least.